no-jpg/no-jpg.github.io/guide.md

 ### Status Bar
 i3 has a submodule called i3-status, responsible for making that cool little bar at the bottom work.
 Unfortunately, the default configuration is complicated and a little bloated depending on your hardware.

 You can copy the template used from `/etc/i3status.conf` to `~/.config/i3status/` under the name `config`.
-Most naming is self-explanatory, so you can start with deleting the stuff you don't need, but then you might want to visit [the man page](https://i3wm.org/docs/i3status.html) for more info on how to customize things further
+Most naming is self-explanatory, so you can start with deleting the stuff you don't need, but then you might want to visit [the man page](https://i3wm.org/docs/i3status.html) for more info on how to customize things further.

 ### Screenshots
 After you're done with all of this stuff, you're probably going to want to show off what you've made.
 If you want a quick-to-reach screenshot button, use this.